VetMed Team

 What to Look For: A lack of interest in food, or apparent difficulty in eating or drinking.

-What to Do: Take note if your dog seems to be struggling to eat or drink and consult a veterinarian.
+What to Do: Take note if your dog seems to be struggling to eat or drink, consult a veterinarian.

 6. Blood from the Nose

-What to Look For: Blood coming from one nostril is a red flag that something may be lodged in that nasal passage.
+What to Look For: Blood coming from one nostril is a red flag that something is wrong within the nasal passageway.

 What to Do: Seek immediate veterinary attention if you notice any blood coming from your dog's nose.